mitmath/18336/README.md

 Good code is code that is easily understandable by others!

 Your report and presentation should both include:
-* Background information for your algorithm / physical application, including other standard approaches for the problem.
+* Background information for your algorithm / physical application.
 * A concise mathematical description of the algorithm you're using.
 * Performance and error analysis of your implementation.